AlshainSC/202512WeekOne/TASKS.md

 4. **divide(a, b)** - Returns a divided by b

 Requirements:
-- Each function should take two numeric parameters
+- Each function must accept two numeric parameters
-- Each function should return the result (not print it)
+- Each function must return the result (not print it)
-- The `divide` function should handle division by zero by returning `None`
+- The `divide` function must handle division by zero by returning `None`

-**Hint:** Keep the `SUPPORTED_OPERATIONS` list you created in Day 2.
+Retain the `SUPPORTED_OPERATIONS` list you created in Day 2.

 ---